Edit on GitHub

 Camera Calibration

 Calibrating the camera is very important for autonomous driving.
-The following describes how to simply calibrate the camera step by step.
+The following instructions provide a step by step guide on how to calibrate the camera.
+The following instructions provide a step by step guide on how to calibrate the camera.

 Camera Imaging Calibration